 Raptors register ninth straight home win over 76ers, 113-105

-Toronto Raptors guard DeMar DeRozan moves the ball around Philadelphia 76ers forward Richaun Holmes during first-half NBA basketball game action in Toronto, Sunday, April 2, 2017. less Toronto Raptors guard DeMar DeRozan moves the ball around Philadelphia 76ers forward Richaun Holmes during first-half NBA basketball game action in Toronto, Sunday, April 2, 2017.
+Toronto Raptors centre Jonas Valanciunas drives to the net against Philadelphia 76ers forward Richaun Holmes during first-half NBA basketball game action in Toronto, Sunday, April 2, 2017.

 Add your comments below